 3. Time-Management and Efficiency

 This metric monitors how effectively employees use their time to produce work.
 This metric is important for avoiding overwhelm, burnout, and lower productivity—if someone isn’t working efficiently, they’ll be more prone to all three.
+It can also be used to manage employee autonomy in a Results-Only Work Environment.

-Goal Achievement
+Goal Achievement & Strategic Alignment Metrics

-4. Progress Toward Goals
+4. Progress Toward KPIs and OKRs

 Look at employees’ progress toward their established key performance indicators (KPIs) or objectives and key results (OKRs).
 Both KPIs and OKRs should state concrete, measurable objectives, using numeric targets to quantify success.
 Consider how ambitious these targets are as you evaluate success, too.
 If employees are fully achieving all their OKRs, these targets might not be difficult enough.
 An achievement rate of 70% or higher can typically be considered a success, if employees are stretching their abilities.